dima-pu/r10k-flask-webhook-puppet/README.md

 # r10k-flask-webhook-puppet

-Puppet module to deploy a r10k webhook with nginx
+Puppet module to deploy an r10k webhook with nginx.

+## License

+MIT License